Kamlesh364/Fruits_Veges_Image_classification/README.md

 - `--patience`: The patience to use for early stopping.
 Early stopping is a technique that stops the training process when the validation loss stops improving for a certain number of epochs.
 This helps to prevent overfitting and save computational resources.
 The patience is the number of epochs to wait before stopping the training if the validation loss does not improve.
 The default value is 5.

 - `--evaluate`: A boolean flag that indicates whether to evaluate the model on the test set after training.
 The test set is a separate set of images that is not used for training or validation, and is used to measure the final performance of the model.
-The default value is False.
+The default value is True.

 - `--show_plots`: A boolean flag that indicates whether to show the plots of the losses and accuracies after training.
 The plots are also saved as PNG files in the same folder as the script.
-The default value is False.
+The default value is True.

 ## Example